 (b) If not, how will the Working Group ensure that the resulting draft standard is compliant or, if not, receives appropriate review from the IEEE 802.1 Working Group?

-The PAR does not mandate that the standard will comply with IEEE Std 802, IEEE Std 802.1D, and IEEE Std 802.1Q.
+(a) The PAR does not mandate that the standard will comply with IEEE Std 802, IEEE Std 802.1D, and IEEE Std 802.1Q.
 However, it will not conflict with those standards in any way.
 Data communication over IEEE 802 networks, including those incorporating 802.1D and 802.1Q, shall be fully supported.

-In order to ensure that the resulting draft standard is compliant or, if not, receives appropriate review from the IEEE 802.1 Working Group, the draft will be provided to the 802.1 WG Chair when it enters WG Letter Ballot, and comments from or collected by the 802.1 WG Chair will be addressed during comment resolution.
+(b) In order to ensure that the resulting draft standard is compliant or, if not, receives appropriate review from the IEEE 802.1 Working Group, the draft will be provided to the 802.1 WG Chair when it enters WG Letter Ballot, and comments from or collected by the 802.1 WG Chair will be addressed during comment resolution.

 3 Distinct Identity